SunKim133/Bike-Rentals-Prediction-Project/README.md

-# project1_bikerentals
+# Machine Learning Project - Predicting Bike Rentals
-# This is a guided project.
+This is a machine learning project guided by Dataquest data scientist program.
+Using UCI data set, I predicted bike rentals using `Linear Regression`, `Decision Trees`, and `Random Forests` models.